stutxo/Op_SecureTheSandwich/README.md

  Press Enter to continue...

-⏳ The evil cat tried to eat the sandwich but it's not ready to eat yet!!!
+⏳ The evil cat tried to eat the sandwich but its not ready to eat yet!!!
 (hot wallet spend path failed as 100 blocks have not passed):
     Err(JsonRpc(Rpc(RpcError { code: -26 message: "non-BIP68-final", data: None })))